IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 ﻿# Todo
-* Review the need for path property
-	* Used in CloneFirstWait
 * Locals and Closures should be saved for root wait only
 	* Must be shared for all waits under same root
 * We SetClosure in places